anjeludo/spring-boot-custom-transaction/doc/improvements-01.md

 ## 🧪 Implemented Integration Tests

-**3 integration test suites** have been implemented with **10 total tests** that validate the correct functioning of the custom transaction system:
+**4 test suites** have been implemented with **11 total tests** that validate the correct functioning of the custom transaction system:

+### 1. SpringBootCustomTransactionApplicationTests
+Basic context loading test:

+- **`contextLoads()`**: Verifies that the Spring application context loads successfully with all custom transaction configurations.

-### 1. TransactionRollbackIntegrationTest
+### 2. TransactionRollbackIntegrationTest
 Tests that validate rollback behavior with the `@UseCaseTransaction` annotation:

 - **`shouldRollbackOnRuntimeException()`**: Verifies that transactions automatically rollback when a RuntimeException occurs.
 The saved user should not persist in the database.